StevenMayher/432-2022/projectA/proposals/feedback1.md

 28 | Katie Heinzinger | Section 1: recommend providing a little more descriptive information to better meet the section requirements.
 Section 7: you don't have a research question written out.
 What I can determine based on your information in this section is basically a prediction of whipped cream vs. no whipped cream.
 You say: "I am curious about what factors impact others’ decision to add whipped cream."
 From the limited information provided on these data, it appears that this is just the nutritional information on all the drinks at Starbucks - so it describes the quality of the drink rather than an individual's choice of adding whipped cream.
 In conclusion: this (not yet stated) question seems a bit odd with the narrative you are providing.
 30 | David Selvaraj | Thanks for your successful revision.
 See my remaining comments on Canvas and keep them in mind as you prepare your final project.
 31 | Makaela Mews | Section 2: we'd like a little more detail.
 All counties in the US?
 Is that what you have?
 There are better ways to reorder the columns in section 3.2 - using the tidyverse and the select() function to specify the order you want from the beginning, and you should really be able to avoid using clean_names() twice.
 Your Section 3.3 heading is misspelled.
 You should use message = FALSE to avoid the message when you call favstats in section 3.3, or else include mosaic as a package you load at the start.
 In your table in section 5.1, I don't know what an fct code means.
 Also, [change the title](https://github.com/THOMASELOVE/432-2022/blob/main/projectA/proposals/titles.md).
+33 | Norman Luc | Thanks for your successful revision.
+See my remaining comments on Canvas and keep them in mind as you prepare your final project.
 34 | Steven Mayher | Thanks for your successful revision.
 See my remaining comments on Canvas and keep them in mind as you prepare your final project.